208 RETAIL MERCHANDISING TERMS

 Free-Standing Display

-A stand-alone fixture placed anywhere on the sales floor, independent of existing shelving or wall systems.
+A stand-alone retail fixture placed directly on the sales floor, independent of existing shelving or walls.
+It’s used to highlight products in high-traffic areas, offering strong visibility and flexible placement to drive shopper engagement and sales.

 Garment Racks